 Truth #1: DI is a lens for implementing any strategy in all pedagogies.

-Consider that effective teachers have a wealth of tools they use to meet student needs.
+Consider that effective teachers have a wealth of tools that they use to meet student needs.
 DI is a lens for choosing the best tool.
 Would you use a screwdriver to hammer a nail?
-That seems obvious, yet there are many learning experiences where a diamond point screwdriver is used to tighten connections with a screw in need of a flat blade.
+That seems obvious, yet there are many learning experiences where a diamond-point screwdriver is used to tighten connections with a screw that needs a flat blade.
 Diagnosing students based on data helps teachers identify the best tools to design the appropriate learning experience.
 Some examples include:

 - The RAFTs strategy helps students develop writing for a target audience and improving their authors' craft.
 Options can be varied for student readiness, skill levels, interests, and/or learning profiles.

-- Teach students the use of different graphic organizers and note-taking strategies (i.e. Cornell and Scholastic).
-Once learned, students choose the approach that works best for them.
+- Choice is a powerful differentiated tool.
+Teach students the use of different graphic organizers and note-taking strategies (i.e. Cornell and Scholastic).
+Once they've learned these, students can choose the approach that works best for them.

-DI is a lens that we can during the data analysis and planning process for great strategic impact on student learning.
+DI is a lens that we use ongoing during the data analysis and planning process for great strategic impact on student learning.
 It ensures that we use the correct screwdriver.

 Myth #2: DI is incompatible with standardized state testing.

 High-stakes tests are pervasive in the fabric of school culture.
-Everything in education must go through the testing filter so that schools can report results to the wider community about how they're helping students do well.
+Everything in education must go through the testing filter so that schools can report results to the wider community about how well students test.
 If these tests assess mastery of state and Common Core standards, then students need high-quality learning experiences that develop their understanding and application of these learning competencies.
+When content coverage becomes the focus, everyone loses.
+To learn, students require the analytical and empathy skills of a teacher.
+Just because content is covered doesn't mean that students have learned.
 DI engages students on successful paths for mastering learning targets.

 Truth #2: DI ensures that all students learn and grow in knowledge and application of state and Common Core standards.

 Traditional classrooms take a whole-group instruction approach because it is a timesaver for lesson delivery.
 This timesaver is illusory.
-Without incorporating differentiation based on formatively assessed needs, students shut down as they believe they cannot succeed.
+Without incorporating differentiation based on formatively assessed needs, students shut down as they believe that they cannot succeed.
 As the knowledge or skills gap widens, the learning obstacle may turn into something too massive to overcome.
 If we know that not all students learn at the same pace and may not process skills and concepts in the same way, then differentiation is the solution to maximizing the number of students who can apply their understanding of standards on high-stakes tests.
-Pre-planned DI does not take significantly more time to teach a unit.
+Pre-planned Differentiation does not take significantly more time to teach a unit.
 DI uses existing time more effectively to meet needs of all learners.
-With more students mastering standards, teachers can address testing environment challenges.
+With more students mastering standards, teachers can provide more in-depth learning experiences.